 Accounting for Property Repairs and Maintenance

 Having said that, one thing that a home warranty usually won’t cover is secondary damage, such as water damage after a pipe leak.
-You also need to be prepared to cover general costs associated with a house, such a periodic roof replacement, tree trimming and removal, etc.
+You also need to be prepared to cover general costs associated with a house, such as periodic roof replacement, tree trimming and removal, etc.

-Real Estate Investment is about Cash Flow
+Real Estate Investing is about Cash Flow

 I always know when someone forgets to budget for repairs and maintenance, because it shows up as them being emotional and panicked when repairs hit, instead of calm and prepared.